 Maintaining a journal of experiences, reflections, and social analysis:

-Students are required to maintain a journal in response to: work with a local organization, required readings, group excursions, items of interest from the Thai media, a chat with a monk, as well as any personal experiences that highlight cultural phenomena in Chiang Mai and your thoughts, feelings, etc. It is best to write something in your journal everyday, even if not much some days and more other days, though missing an occasional day is OK.
+Students are required to maintain a reflection journal in response to: volunteer work with a local organization, required readings, group excursions, items of interest from the Thai media, monk chat, meditation, markets, food, as well as any personal experiences and social analysis that highlight cultural phenomena in Chiang Mai and your thoughts, feelings, etc. It is best to write something in your journal everyday, even if not much some days and more other days, though missing an occasional day is OK.

-There should also be a final and cumulative journal entry at the end, which reflects on your entire experience with HoT, including your feelings about it, what was best (and what wasn’t), what you would recommend about HoT to other SJSU students, what you are grateful for, etc.
+There should also be a final and cumulative entry at the end of the journal, which reflects on your entire experience with HoT, including your feelings about it, what was best, how HoT affected you as a person, what you would recommend about HoT to other SJSU students, what you are grateful for, etc.

-“If you are truly invested in learning about yourself through travel, documentation and self-reflection always helps to solidify the experience.” — Kay Rodriguez
+“If you are truly invested in learning about yourself through travel, documentation and self-reflection always help to solidify the experience.” — Kay Rodriguez

 Participating in Reflection Sessions:

-Students are required to attend and participate in our six reflection sessions (Mondays & Thursdays, 6 – 7 PM & our final Friday) at our hotel, where we will discuss what we have been doing and experiencing, what has been going on, and what it means.
-We may also have some mini-lectures and guest speakers.
+Students are expected to attend and participate in all of our six reflection sessions (Mondays & Thursdays, 6 – 7:30 PM & our final Friday instead of Thursday) at our hotel, where we will discuss what we have been doing and experiencing, what has been going on, and what it means.
+Students should be on time to all meetings.

-There will be planned group meals included in our program, where we can casually eat, talk, socialize, and share experiences.
+There will be planned group veg meals included in our program, where we can casually eat, talk, socialize, laugh, and share experiences.

 Traveling to Places outside Chiang Mai during HoT:

-2) If a student leaves Chiang Mai and something happens, I would not be able to assist them;
+2) If students leave Chiang Mai and something happens, I may not be able to assist them;

-3) If a student misses too much of the program or is unable to complete it, regardless of reason, fault, or circumstance, they would not be able to get credit for the course.
+4) If students miss too much of the program or are unable to complete it, regardless of reason, fault, or circumstance that keeps them away, they would not be able to get credit for the course.